tungluuai/grpo_blog/blog.md

 if __name__ == "__main__":
     main()
 ```
 We present several inference results from the Qwen2.5 14B model, which has been fine-tuned on our custom dataset after 3000 steps.
-We pose a series of mathematical questions to challenge the model, and the results demonstrate detailed and accurate responses.
+The results demonstrate detailed reasoning and accurate answers.

 ![response_1](response_1.png)